LiveLike/livelike-docs/docs/Product Guides/status-tier.md

 ---
-title: Status Tier
+title: Status Tiers
+excerpt: Unlock perks and benefits as users progress through status tiers
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-The **Status Tier** feature enables the creation of tiered reward systems where users unlock benefits based on activity or rewards.
-Tiers are organized into groups, with optional reward thresholds for automatic progression.
+Use Status Tiers to define reward systems where users progressively unlock benefits based on their activity or rewards.
+As users reach more advanced tiers, their benefits from them accumulate.

 ## Key Components

+A *tier* represents a level of progress within a *tier group*.

 ### 1. Tier Group